 An Institution in Formation

 Located in the valley of the river Inn, amongst the remnants of a medieval monastery and set against the backdrop of alpine mountains, MUZEUM SUSCH opened its doors to the public on January 2nd, 2019.
 It serves as a new addition to the matrix of experimentation and innovative approaches to art, in response to the enchanting surroundings of Engadin.

 The former vicarage, hospice, and economic building were once part of a rural monastery founded in 1157 after Flüela Pass on the pilgrim's route to Rome and Santiago de Compostela.
 In the 19th century, a brewery building was added, located above a naturally-occurring mountain water source.
-To house MUZEUM SUSCH, the existing structures were subtly restored and recombined in a complex form, an inspiring environment for artistic production and mediation, a diverse ensemble encouraging exploratory journeys for visitors and introducing spaces for exhibitions and experimental presentations, performances, conference, lectures and events as well as an interdisciplinary residency programme.
+To house MUZEUM SUSCH, the existing structures were subtly restored and recombined in a complex form, providing an inspiring environment for artistic production and engagement.
+The diverse ensemble invites visitors to embark on exploratory journeys and offers spaces for exhibitions, experimental presentations, performances, conferences, lectures, events, and an interdisciplinary residency program.

 MUZEUM SUSCH is a space for discussion and investigation, drawing on the experimental nature of a Kunsthalle.
-Founded by Grażyna Kulczyk, the Polish entrepreneur and long-term supporter of contemporary art, it is specifically (but not exclusively) informed by a deep understanding of woman artists and seeks an emotional connection to art as a matrilineage of the sometimes omitted, overlooked or misread.
-It aims to contribute to the recognition and greater visibility of artists and artworks which resonate these concerns, which have informed a collection focussed on conceptual art and female artists with a natural input of Central Eastern European art that is still underrepresented in reunited Europe.
-Thus one of the central qualities of MUZEUM SUSCH and its activities is the redefinition of the canonical and the marginalized, not as a dominating force silencing others but as an influential voice for making other voices heard.
+Founded by Grażyna Kulczyk, the Polish entrepreneur and long-time supporter of contemporary art, it is particularly (though not solely) focused on promoting the work of female artists and fostering an emotional connection to art as a matrilineage of the often neglected, overlooked, or misunderstood.
+The museum's goal is to contribute to the recognition and greater visibility of artists and works that reflect these concerns.
+One of the defining characteristics of MUZEUM SUSCH and its programs is the reinterpretation of the canon and the marginalized, not as a suppressing force, but as a powerful voice amplifying others.

 Permanent site-specific Installations